 What You Can Track

-- Triggers and context including work stress, social events, arguments, exercise, weather changes, and sleep quality
+- Triggers and context including work stress, conflict, schedule disruption, alcohol, and seasonal changes.

-- Activities and their impact so you can identify which habits consistently boost or lower your mood
+- Activities and their impact so you can spot which inputs reliably support stability and which ones precede a crash or a swing.

 Key Features